denisesenguel/github-workshop/good-commit-message.md

 add your tip

-- Start a commit message with a verb eg. `add`, `change` This is what I can do with git this is someti
+- Start a commit message with a verb eg. `add`, `change` This is what I can do with git this is someting
+This is now what we have to work on.